-Burn permits are good from January 1 to December 31 each year: To renew your permit, you can either renew online, call 322-8060, or come to the second floor of the courthouse to either the Fire Wardens Office or Clerk & Recorders office.
+Burn permits are good from January 1 to December 31 each year: To renew your permit, you can either renew online, or come to the second floor of the courthouse to either the Fire Wardens Office or Clerk & Recorders office.

 Prevent Equipment-Caused Wildfires